District Policy

 3.1.4.1.
 A student seeking enrollment in the District while living with an adult (not their parent or legal guardian) whose parents are not residents of the State of Utah must be assigned a legal guardian by a court with appropriate jurisdiction prior to enrollment.
 The proposed legal guardian must be a resident of the District.

 3.1.4.2.
-The student must attend the school in the attendance area of the appointed legal guardian.
+The student must attend the boundary school of the appointed legal guardian.

 3.1.5.
 Enrollment of non-resident students whose parent(s) are residents of the State of Utah: